 Property transfer tax returns provide critical information that is used by the Department of Taxes, real estate professionals, and the public.
 Uses of the data include tracking real estate trends, identifying changes to the Current Use program enrollments, and providing the main data set for the equalization study discussed extensively in this report.
-Information and reporting on the property transfer taxes can be found on the Tax Department's website (tax.vermont.gov).
+Information and reporting on property transfer taxes16 can be found on the Tax Department's website.

-The revenue from the property transfer tax, net of adjustments, is summarized in the Table 20.
+The revenue from the property transfer tax, net of adjustments, is summarized in Table 22.

-Table 20: Net Revenue from Property Transfer Tax
+Table 22: Net Revenue from Property Transfer Tax